 Best For | Players seeking a lower house edge and strategic betting | Casual players looking for simplicity | Players willing to accept higher risk for higher rewards |

-The layout of the French Roulette table has a distinctive and unique style when compared to both European and American roulette.
+The layout of the French Roulette table has a distinctive style compared to both European and American roulette.
 It features French terminology for the various betting options.
-It includes special bets that are not available in other variations of the game, adding an extra layer of strategy and complexity.
+It includes special bets that are not available in other game variations, adding an extra layer of strategy and complexity.
 You can also place inside and outside bets, but this version also includes special bets, such as Voisins du Zéro, Tiers du Cylindre, and Orphelins, offering unique strategic opportunities.

 The La Partage and En Prison rules make even-money bets more favourable, as they give you a chance to get half of your bet back if the ball lands on zero.